agera-edc/MinimumViableDataspaceOld/docs/developer/decision-records/2022-05-10-dataspace-communication/README.md

 ![list-participants](list-participants.png)

-1. The EDC for Company1 determines the Dataspace Registry endpoint from the Dataspace DID Document.
+1. The EDC for Company1 determines the Self-description document endpoint from the Dataspace DID Document.
+2. The EDC for Company1 determines the Dataspace Registry endpoint from the Self-description document.
-2. The EDC for Company1 issues a request to the Dataspace Registry, to list participants.
+3. The EDC for Company1 issues a request to the Dataspace Registry, to list participants.
-3. The Registry uses the Distributed authorization sub-flow (see above) to authenticate the request...
+4. The Registry uses the Distributed authorization sub-flow (see above) to authenticate the request...
-4. ... and retrieve credentials from Company1's Identity Hub.
+5. ... and retrieve credentials from Company1's Identity Hub.
-5. The Registry authorizes the request by applying the Registry access policy on the obtained Verifiable Credentials.
+6. The Registry authorizes the request by applying the Registry access policy on the obtained Verifiable Credentials.
 For example, the caller must be a valid Dataspace Participant.
-6. The Registry obtains the list of Dataspace Participant DID URIs from its storage...
+7. The Registry obtains the list of Dataspace Participant DID URIs from its storage...
-7. ... and returns it synchronously to the caller (Company1 EDC).
+8. ... and returns it synchronously to the caller (Company1 EDC).
-8. The EDC for Company1 iterates through the Participants' DID URIs, and retrieves the collection of their IDS endpoints from their DID Documents.
+9. The EDC for Company1 iterates through the Participants' DID URIs, and retrieves the collection of their IDS endpoints from their DID Documents.

 ### IDS flows